nizamshaikh12/crypto-portfolio-prediction-ai/README.md

 - Root Mean Squared Error (RMSE)
 - Mean Absolute Error (MAE)
 - R‑squared (R²)
-- **Directional Accuracy** — how often the model correctly predicts the sign of the next return [file:55]
+- **Directional Accuracy** — how often the model correctly predicts the sign of the next return

 ---

 ## Portfolio Construction & Backtesting

-The project goes beyond prediction by converting forecasts into a simple prototype trading strategy [file:55]:
+The project goes beyond prediction by converting forecasts into a simple prototype trading strategy:

 - For each rebalancing date, predicted returns are ranked across assets
 - A **Top‑3 equal‑weight portfolio** is constructed from the highest‑ranked coins
 - A fixed **transaction cost (e.g., 10 bps per trade)** is deducted on each rebalance cycle
 - Performance is compared against an **equal‑weight benchmark** that allocates uniformly across all available assets

-Reported portfolio metrics include [file:55]:
+Reported portfolio metrics include:

 - Total return
 - Sharpe ratio
 - Maximum drawdown
 - Annualised volatility

-This highlights that in non‑stationary crypto markets, portfolio‑level outcomes and directional signals matter more than maximising R² alone [file:55].
+This highlights that in non‑stationary crypto markets, portfolio‑level outcomes and directional signals matter more than maximising R² alone.

 ---

 ## Explainability (SHAP)

-To ensure the Random Forest model does not act as a pure black box, **SHAP** is used to identify the most influential features [file:55][file:56]:
+To ensure the Random Forest model does not act as a pure black box, **SHAP** is used to identify the most influential features:

 - Top drivers include:
   - Return dynamics over recent windows